 Personal Liberty Digest is your source for breaking news and political commentary.
 Our coverage of conservative politics has made us the #1 news website among Libertarians.

-Continue reading to learn how James Madison defined the commerce clause.
+Continue reading to learn James Madison’s thoughts on fairness.